PCSAS ACCREDITED PROGRAMS (through February 2017)

-The following Summary identifies the 28 clinical science Ph.D. programs currently accredited by PCSAS, listed in chronological order of the dates of their reviews and decisions.
+The following Summary identifies the 32 clinical science Ph.D. programs currently accredited by PCSAS, listed in chronological order of the dates of their reviews and decisions.
 All of these programs are of exceptionally high quality, as judged by PCSAS's standards.
 PCSAS requires all accredited programs to publish their admission and outcomes data on their websites.
-Links to these data are provided here.
-(To access these links, simply click on the URL or copy and paste it into your browser.):
+Links to these data are provided here:

-SUMMARY OF REVIEW CRITERIA & BASIS OF ACCREDIATION DECISIONS
+SUMMARY OF REVIEW CRITERIA & BASIS OF ACCREDITATION DECISIONS

 All PCSAS accreditation decisions are based on the same evaluation process, standards, and criteria.
 Therefore, there are no distinctions among PCSAS accredited programs, in terms of the underlying reasons for the RC's decision to accredit them; there is only one category of PCSAS accredited programs.

 A decision to accredit signifies that, based on the RC's evaluation of the applicant program's application materials and the site visit report, the majority of the committee judged the applicant program to have met or exceeded all of the PCSAS standards and criteria for accreditation.
 A decision to accredit requires a positive vote by the majority of the Review Committee members (i.e., five votes in favor).
 All positive decisions are for full accreditation; there are no other status categories.
 Accreditation in all cases is for a period of up to ten years, provided that the program submits satisfactory annual reports, pays the annual dues, responds satisfactorily to all inquiries from PCSAS, and continues to uphold PCSAS's high accreditation standards.